Layla-d-1/Layla-d-1/README.md

 - ₊˚‧︵‿ Build robust backend solutions using Java
 - ₊˚‧︵‿ Explore robotics and electronics projects
 - ₊˚‧︵‿ Continuously learn and grow as an engineer
-- ₊˚‧︵‿ Collaborate with fellow ngineers and students
+- ₊˚‧︵‿ Collaborate with fellow engineers and students

 ## ୨ᰔ୧ Technical Skills